la2050/challenge/_2021/live/southern-california-public-radio-kpcc-laist.md

   created a public Facebook page, “A No-Panic Support Group For Living Through Coronavirus in LA,” where we will use not only to source and answer questions but also to help connect Angelenos during this devastating time.
-Approximately how many people will be directly impacted by this proposal?: '500000' Approximately how many people will be indirectly impacted by this proposal?: '10000000' Please describe the broader impact of your proposal.: >- At the beginning of the COVID-19 pandemic, we saw exponential growth in the number of readers seeking out LAist for information that’s specific to where we live -- more than 5 million unique readers in March 2020 alone.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '500000' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '10000000' Describe how Los Angeles County will be different if your work is successful.: >- At the beginning of the COVID-19 pandemic, we saw exponential growth in the number of readers seeking out LAist for information that’s specific to where we live -- more than 5 million unique readers in March 2020 alone.
 We